Known-plaintext attack: History

 The Germans themselves could be very accommodating in this regard.
 Whenever any of the turned German Double-Cross agents sent a message (written by the British) to their respective handlers, they frequently obligingly re-encrypted the message word for word on Enigma for onward transmission to Berlin.

 When a captured German revealed under interrogation that Enigma operators had been instructed to encode numbers by spelling them out, Alan Turing reviewed decrypted messages and determined that the number "eins" ("one") was the most common string in the plaintext (Benford's law).
 He automated the crib process, creating the Eins Catalogue, which assumed that "eins" was encoded at all positions in the plaintext.
 The catalogue included every possible position of the various rotors, starting positions, and keysettings of the Enigma.

 The Polish Cipher Bureau had likewise exploited "cribs" in the "ANX method" before World War II (the Germans' use of "AN", German for "to", followed by "X" as a spacer to form the text "ANX").

 The United States and Britain used one-time tape systems, such as the 5-UCO, for their most sensitive traffic.
-These devices were immune to known-plaintext attack; however, they were point-to-point links and required massive supplies of one time tapes.
+These devices were immune to known-plaintext attack; however, they were point-to-point links and required massive supplies of one-time tapes.
 Networked cipher machines were considered vulnerable to cribs, and various techniques were used to disguise the beginning and ends of a message, including cutting messages in half and sending the second part first and adding nonsense padding at both ends.
-The latter practice resulted in an infamous incident during World War II when the nonsense padding added to a message sent to American admiral William Halsey Jr., "the world wonders", was not nonsensical enough and was interpreted as part of the actual message, leading Halsey to change his plans.
+The latter practice resulted in an infamous incident during World War II when the nonsense padding "the world wonders" was not nonsensical enough and was misinterpreted as part of the actual message, leading American admiral William Halsey Jr. to change his plans.

 The KL-7, introduced in the mid-1950s, was the first U.S. cipher machine that was considered safe against known-plaintext attack.

 Classical ciphers are typically vulnerable to known-plaintext attack.
 For example, a Caesar cipher can be solved using a single letter of corresponding plaintext and ciphertext to decrypt entirely.
 A general monoalphabetic substitution cipher needs several character pairs and some guessing if there are fewer than 26 distinct pairs.